JDVasquez26/Lab.Practicing-Git/README.md

-This is a repo for learning git
+This is a repo for learning git.

+THis is a chang I made so I can practice adding new changes.